idaholab/moose/framework/doc/content/source/outputs/SolutionInvalidity.md

 The [/SolutionInvalidity.md] object holds solution invalid warning information for MOOSE.
 With this object, you can mark a solution as "invalid" and output which section and how many times the warning occurs.
 An invalid solution means that the solution somehow does not satisfy requirements such as a value being out of the bounds of a correlation.
 Solutions are allowed to be invalid _during_ the nonlinear solve - but are not allowed to be invalid once it converges.
 A "converged" solution that is marked as invalid will cause MOOSE to behave as if the solution did NOT converge - including cutting back timesteps, etc.

-To set it up, the section is required to be registered using "registerInvalidSection('section name of your choice')" and an optional message to describe the solution invalidity.
+To set it up, the section is required to be registered using "flagInvalidSolution('message of your choice')".
 This function will return a unique ID for the section you want to mark.
 When the solution doesn't satisfy requirements such as a value being out of the bounds of a correlation, Then you can mark the solution "invalid" with section IDs.
 An Example of marking "invalid" material properties is as below:

 ```
   if (_input_diffusivity > _threshold)